Working with you for the public

 Nicola Hughes

-Nicola Hughes is a Leapwise Associate and a consultant specialising in leadership.
+Nicola is a consultant specialising in leadership.
 Nicola is an experienced facilitator, designing and delivering engaging, collaborative workshops and development programmes for a range of audiences from senior Westminster politicians to local community activists.

 She works with public sector and charity leaders to help them set strategy and make better policy; some of her recent clients include the Young Women’s Trust, the Government of Jersey, London Councils, and the Cabinet Office.